 Ashland has developed an online course to help employees better understand responsible supply chain practices and how they impact business, and what Ashland is doing to identify, prevent and mitigate human trafficking, forced labor and child labor risks within our supply chain.
 On a periodic basis, Supply Chain employees are required to complete this course.
 This training is also available to all Ashland employees through our Learning Management System course catalog.

-In addition, all Ashland employees worldwide are required to complete annual training on the legal and ethical standards presented in the Global Standards of Business Conduct..
+In addition, all Ashland employees worldwide are required to complete annual training on the legal and ethical standards presented in the Global Code of Conduct.